MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-apis-use-cases.md

 ## Next steps

-Now that you have a general idea of the MIP APIs and how they're used, learn more about the [Profile and Engine object concepts](concept-profile-engine-cpp.md).
+Now that you have a general idea of the available MIP APIs and how they're used, continue with [Profile and Engine object concepts](concept-profile-engine-cpp.md).
 These concepts are fundamental, and apply to all MIP API sets.